 Keep in mind, though, firmness is largely dependent on your body size.
 Heavy people tend to think most beds feel soft, while lightweight people tend to think the opposite.
 For example, a person who weighs more than 250 pounds will likely feel the Awara mattress belongs closer to a true medium rating.

 In our opinion, the Awara mattress is best suited for people who spend the majority of the night on their back or stomach.
 Generally speaking, these types of sleepers prefer firm beds over soft ones, and obviously, Awara falls into that category.
 The pocketed coils and thick layer of latex foam combine to provide ample support under your lower back and trunk.

 Unfortunately, for side sleepers, we just don’t think the Awara mattress is ideal.
 At the end of the day, the surface of the bed is just not forgiving enough for your hips and shoulders.
 This is the case with the majority of latex hybrid mattresses so it’s not a big surprise.
 If you spend a lot of time sleeping on your side, we’d say go with DreamCloud.
 Alternatively, you can always check out our list of the best mattresses for side sleepers.

 Awara Is More Affordable Than DreamCloud

 If you look at the MSRPs of both beds, there’s really not much of a difference.
-The queen Awara mattress costs around $1,500, while the same size DreamCloud mattress goes for around $1,400.
+The queen Awara mattress costs around $1,300, while the same size DreamCloud mattress goes for around $1,400 (both after discounts).
 Still, if you’re operating with a limited budget and looking to save as much money as possible, then Awara is technically the cheaper option.